patcha-ranat/patcha-ranat/knowledge/aws_cloud_101.md

 - **Amazon OpenSearch Service**
     - real-time search, monitoring, and analysis
     - e.g. application monitoring, log analytics, observability, and website search

+## 1.9 AWS Cloud Practitioner Essentials - Module 9 - Security

+- Authentication: Verifying identity through credentials
+- Authorization: Grant user access rights and permissions to determine what action they can perform in a system

+### 1.9.1 Security Control

+- Root User - Owner of the account, has permission to do anything
+    - We don't want to use root user to operate daily task due to security risks
+- **AWS Identity and Access Management (IAM)**, you can create IAM users to operate daily task with granted permission (none by default)
+    - *Least Priviledge Principle* - grant permission only what they need for a task
+    - *IAM Policy* = Permission
+    - IAM Policy is JSON document that describe what API calls user can and cannot make
+    - *IAM groups* make it more convenient to manage permission for a group of users
+        - we can attach IAM Policy to the group to make all user in that group inherit those permissions
+    - *Role* similar to users and groups, but without static credentials such as username and password
+        - Role can be used to temporarily grant access to AWS resources to users, external identities, applications, even or other AWS services
+        - Role is an identity that can be assumed to gain access to temporary permissions.
+        - Role is helpful when trying to manage permission at scale in an organization by avoiding creating credentials for every single user in organization.
+Instead, use their coporate credentials mapping to IAM Roles
+        - Role - Federated Identity / Cross-account
+        - By role, user who assumes IAM role drops all the previous permissions to use access only available for a new role
+- **IAM Identity Center** - single sign-on (SSO)
+    - Federated Identity Management is a system that allows user to access multiple applications, services, or domains using single set of credentials
+- **AWS Secret Manager** - manage, rotate, retrieve secrets (database credentials, API keys, etc.)
+- **AWS System Manager** - provide centralized view of nodes across your organization's account

+### 1.9.2 Network and Application Protection

+- Distributed Deniel os Service (DDoS / DoS) - an attack on enterprise's infrastructure by overwhelming the capacity of your application
+- **AWS Shield Standard** - automatically protects AWS resource from common DDoS, built into AWS services, like ELB, CloudFront, Route 53 at no extrac cost
+- **AWS Shield Advanced** - attack diagnosis and ability to detect sophisticated DDoS attack
+- **AWS Web Application Firewall (WAF)** - filter incoming traffic by checking IP Address against a web access control list (web ACL)
+- Additional integration
+    - AWS Shield + AWS WAF
+    - Security Groups / ELB / AWS Region to prevent DDoS

+### 1.9.3 Protecting Data

+- Encryption-Decryption (key)
+    - Data Encryption at rest
+    - Data Encryption in transit - SSL/TLS are used to establish encrypted network connections
+- **AWS Key Management Service (KMS)** - manage *cryptographic keys* (random string of digits used for encrypting and decrypting)
+    - we can also specify which IAM users and roles can manage keys
+- Secure Socket Layer (SSL)
+- Transport Layer Security (TLS) - SSL upgraded
+- Hypertext Transfer Protocol Secure (HTTPS), site secured by TLS or SSL
+- **Amazon Macie**
+    - monitor/assess using Machine Learning to check sensitive data   in S3
+- **AWS Certificate Manager (ACM)** -
+    - Centralized SSL/TLS management + on-premises, provide data encryption in transit

+### 1.9.4 Detection and Incident Response

+- **Amazon Inspector** - automated security assessments for EC2, containers, lambda functions
+- **Amazon GuardDuty** - identify threats by continuously monitoring account metadata & network activity
+- **Amazon Detective** - investigate root cause + visualization
+- **AWS Security Hub** - multiple security services in single place

+## 1.10 AWS Cloud Practitioner Essentials - Module 10 - Monitoring, Compliance, and Governance

 ---